Branford Connector: Route description

 The route includes an incomplete interchange with I-95.
-Northbound traffic from I-95 may exit to go eastbound on the connector.
-Westbound traffic on the Brandford Connector may only merge into southbound I-95.
+Northbound traffic from I-95 may exit to go southbound on the connector.
+Northbound traffic on the Branford Connector may only merge onto southbound I-95.
 Traffic cannot go from southbound I-95 to the Connector.
-Nor can traffic from the connector get to northbound I-95.
+Nor can traffic go from the connector to northbound I-95.

 History

 The Branford Connector opened in 1958, at the same time that the Connecticut Turnpike opened.
 It was designated State Road 994 in 1963.
 However, in 1964, the designation was changed to State Road 794.